Differences between SMS and email marketing: all about SMS vs email

 How to understand the frequency of sending

-As mentioned, messaging customers on their phones is a very personal form of communication.
-That said, with SMS, you should be messaging your audience far less often than with email since customers are likely to unsubscribe if they’re receiving too many texts from your brand.
+Limit the frequency of text massages: When sending a text massage you should be messaging your audience far less often than with email since customers are likely to unsubscribe if they’re receiving too many texts from your brand.

 Both of those are appropriate frequencies for each channel, but if you were to send five texts over the course of a week to a new SMS subscriber, you’re more likely to annoy your customers and see high unsubscribe rates.